 This means you can test what converts and what doesn't.
 You can then focus your time, money and effort on marketing activity that resonates with your customers and improve your understanding of what gets them to buy from you.

 You can also use marketing automation to acquire and track leads.

 Without marketing automation, marketing departments often catalogue leads into a spreadsheet or database and send this to their sales team to follow up.
 However, this can be time-consuming and result in a delay when it comes to contacting leads.

 Marketing automation automatically catalogues and updates lead information on a real time basis, saving you effort and allowing your sales teams to reach out and contact them right away.

 Marketing automation will also help you to prioritise your lead database.

 Let's say you're using a spreadsheet or database to prioritise leads and assign lead scores manually to separate your MQLs (marketing qualified leads) from your SQLs (sales qualified leads).
 Finding enough information about each lead in order to make this distinction is a time-consuming process.
-And if you get this wrong, this can lead to a potential loss of sale if you contact leads too early - not to mention an annoyed sales team!
+And if you get this wrong, it can lead to a potential loss of sale if you contact leads too early - not to mention an annoyed sales team!

 Marketing automation software streamlines this process, ensuring that any lead data is based on lead activity rather than guess-work.
 Marketing automation will tell you that Lead A has visited your website, but Lead B has visited your pricing page and downloaded your brochure.
-This assigns a higher lead score to Lead B, as they have demonstrated buying intent.
+This assigns a higher lead score to Lead B, as they have demonstrated a greater buying intent.

 Develop more targeted sales pitches